The 3 common questions on SIBO treatment and answers that may surprise you:

 Mucosal Atrophy with Intravenous Feeding

-In mice, providing the elemental diet intravenously (i.e. bypassing the gut entirely) resulted in epithelial barrier dysfunction and translocation (moving from the gut to the bloodstream) of gut bacteria.
+Mice fed either a fiber deficient diet or the elemental diet intravenously (i.e. bypassing the gut entirely) resulted in epithelial barrier dysfunction and translocation (moving from the gut to the bloodstream) of gut bacteria.
 The cause was proposed to be something called mucosal atrophy – dying of the mucosal lining.
 These findings raised a concern that this could be a problem with people using the elemental diet.
 But a study in humans found that this is not the case.
 The study found no more bacterial translocation than the control group.
 The same conclusions were reached in this broader review of the topic.
 Even in the most carb-limiting situation, mucosal damage in mice was not mirrored in humans.

 How Your Microbiota Is Being Fed